celery/celery/CONTRIBUTING.rst

   that reproduces the issue reported.
 If possible a test case can be submitted in the form of a PR to Celery's integration suite.
 The test case will be marked as failed until the bug is fixed.
-When a test case cannot be run by Celery's integration suite then it's better to describe in the issue itself.
+When a test case cannot be run by Celery's integration suite, then it's better to describe in the issue itself.

 - **Status: Needs Verification**